Go SDK

 OK: contents of readme.txt

-DENIED: Destructive command denied: rm -rf /tmpThe .env file was never read.
+DENIED: Destructive command blocked: rm -rf /tmpThe .env file was never read.
 The rm -rf command never executed.
-Contracts are evaluated in Go, outside the LLM.
+Rulesets are evaluated in Go, outside the LLM.
 The agent cannot talk its way past these checks.

-Define contracts as Go structs when you need compile-time type checking or dynamic logic:
+Define rulesets as Go structs when you need compile-time type checking or dynamic logic:

 import (